 Also on the topic of finances, as an international student looking to study in the US, you, unfortunately, cannot apply for the FAFSA or federal aid.
 However, lots of US colleges and universities offer generous scholarships and tuition opportunities to international students.

 This great resource allows you to search through these opportunities and offerings based on degree level, US state, and location.
 I suggest you use this tool to look up the opportunities that all of the schools you are interested in have to offer.

 PS - the easiest way to keep track of all of this information is definitely through a spreadsheet.
 I definitely recommend creating one where you can keep track of all the financial information you find about the schools you want to apply to, so you can eventually compare!

 Now that we've gotten some of the finance stuff out of the way, we can focus more on the actual admissions process.

-Since the majority of you who have reached out to me have been asking specifically about undergraduate degrees, I'm going to walk you through some key pieces of the undergraduate admissions process, highlighted directly from the EducationUSA website:
+Since the majority of you who have reached out to me have been high school students (juniors and seniors) asking specifically about undergraduate degrees, I'm going to walk you through some key pieces of the undergraduate admissions process, highlighted directly from the EducationUSA website:

 One thing I additionally want to note is that each US college and university has its own specific set of application requirements, so be sure to check on each school's website to make sure you have everything you need to apply!